openstack-archive/cookbook-openstack-object-storage/README.md

  * ```default[:swift][:audit_hour]``` - Hour to run swift_auditor on storage nodes (defaults to 5)

  * ```default[:swift][:disk_enum_expr]``` - Eval-able expression that lists
    candidate disk nodes for disk probing.
-The result shoule be a hash with keys being the device name (without the leading "/dev/") and a hash block of any extra info associated with the device.
+The result should be a hash with keys being the device name (without the leading "/dev/") and a hash block of any extra info associated with the device.
 For
    example: { "sdc" => { "model": "Hitachi 7K3000" }}.
 Largely,